-\A video version of this slideshow is also available in our Toolkits section at www.centerstone.org/teen/toolkits.
+This slideshow is available in our Toolkits section at www.centerstone.org/teen/toolkits.

-Say: Hopefully, you now have a better understanding of what consent is and how important it is to be in a respectful relationship.
-Now, we will talk about the differences between love and infatuation.
+Say: Hopefully, you now have a better understanding of what consent is and how important it is to being in a respectful relationship.
+Now, we will talk about the differences between love and just hanging out.